HarshadaSYadav/AlgorithmVisulizer/README.md

 ## Contributions

-We welcome contributions to the Algorithm Visualizer for Stack!
+We welcome contributions to the Algorithm Visualizer!
 If you have ideas for new features, algorithms, or improvements, please submit a pull request on our GitHub repository.
 Together, we can make learning about stack algorithms more accessible and enjoyable for everyone.

 ## License